Staff Review

 Duomo, Milan

-The next morning, we had a timed entrance ticket to Milan’s iconic Duomo cathedral.
+The next morning, we had a timed entrance ticket to Milan’s iconic Duomo.
 We had access to the wonderful ornate terraces, which also provided excellent views across the city.
-The interior, and sheer scale of this enormous cathedral was utterly astonishing, as were the ornate stained glass windows.
+The dazzling interior (and sheer scale) of this enormous cathedral was astonishing, as were the beautiful stained glass windows.
 Our ticket also gave us access to the early Christian ruins and burial crypts underneath the medieval Cathedral.

 La Scala

 That evening, we were fortunate enough to secure some tickets to a concert at La Scala.
-While unfortunately no opera was scheduled during our visit, the English Baroque concert was fantastic; opera or no opera, do not miss the chance to visit La Scala for an evening.
-The grandeur and elegance of this iconic opera house is worth a visit alone, and the best decision a discerning traveller can make is to secure a seat, whether for an opera or concert.
+While unfortunately no opera was scheduled during our visit, the English Baroque concert was fantastic; opera or no opera, do not miss the chance to experience La Scala for an evening.
+The grandeur and elegance of this iconic opera house is worth a visit alone, and the best decision a discerning traveller to Milan can make is to secure a seat.
 Keep in mind, though, that you should probably eat before an evening concert - we were lucky to find somewhere still serving good pizza at 10.30 pm!

 La Scala

-The next morning, we enjoyed a lovely couple of hours at the Brera Gallery, tickets to which are included on a complimentary basis for any Kirker holiday to Milan.
+The next morning, we enjoyed a lovely couple of hours at the Brera Gallery, tickets to which are included on a complimentary basis for Kirker clients.
 Situated in an elegant courtyard in the fashionable Brera district, this gallery features pieces by the likes of Caravaggio, Raphael, Hayez and Bellini.
-It is the perfect size to stroll through at a leisurely pace for a couple of hours.
-Adjacent to the hotel the local area had a small Market along with some lovely narrow streets where we enjoyed a coffee in a local bar before continuing to explore.
-The Castello Sforzesco built in the 15th century by Francesco Sforza, the Duke of Milan, on the remnants of a 14th-century fortification.
-Later renovated in the 16th and 17th centuries, it used to be one of the largest citadels in Europe.
+It is the perfect size to stroll through at a leisurely pace and finish in a couple of hours.
+The neighbourhood surrounding the Brera had a small market, along with some lovely narrow streets where we enjoyed a coffee in a local bar before continuing to explore.
+The Castello Sforzesco built in the 15th century by Francesco Sforza, the Duke of Milan, on the remnants of a 14th-century fortification is another nearby highlight; renovated in the 16th and 17th centuries, it used to be one of the largest citadels in Europe.

 Milanese skyline

-We really had wonderful weather during our visit, so we were able to walk and to get to know the city.
-After a very successful visit, we were collected by our Kirker driver who drove us the 20 minutes to Linate Airport (very efficient) and we tried the direct Linate to London City with ITA Airways – once again the flight was extremely comfortable and on time.
+We had wonderful weather considering the time of year, making it possible to explore much of the city on foot.
+After a very successful couple of days, we were collected by our charming Kirker driver who whisked us away to Linate airport.
+We tried the direct Linate to London City with ITA Airways – once again the flight was extremely comfortable and on time.

 Speak to an expert - 020 7593 2288